Natural Graph Wavelet Packet Dictionaries: Natural Graph Wavelet Packets using Varimax Rotations

-The column vectors of $\Psi^{(j)}_k$ are \emph{more ``localized'' in the original domain $G$} than those of $V^{\star(j)}_k \equiv \Phi^{(j)}_k$.
+The column vectors of $\Psi^{(j)}_k$ are \emph{more ``localized'' in the primal domain $G$} than those of $\Phi^{(j)}_k$.
 This type of localization is important since the graph Laplacian eigenvectors in $\Phi^{(j)}_k$ are of \emph{global} nature in general.
 We also note that the column vectors of $\Psi^{(j)}_k$ are orthogonal to those of $\Psi^{(j')}_{k'}$ as long as the latter is neither a direct ancestor nor a direct descendant of the former.
-Hence, Steps~1 and 2 of the above basic algorithm truly generate the graph wavelet packet dictionary for an input graph signal, where one can run the best-basis algorithm of Coifman-Wickerhauser~\cite{Coifman-Wickerhauser} to extract the ONB most suitable for a task at hand (e.g., an efficient graph signal approximation) once an appropriate cost function is specified (e.g., the $\ell^p$-norm minimization, $0 < p \leq 1$).
-Note also that it is easy to extract a graph Shannon wavelet basis from this dictionary by specifying the appropriate nodes in the binary tree structured dual graph nodes explicitly, i.e., $\Psi^{(1)}_1, \Psi^{(2)}_1, \ldots, \Psi^{(\jmax)}_1$, and the father wavelet vectors $\Psi^{(\jmax)}_0$.
-We refer to the graph wavelet packet dictionary $\left\{\Psi^{(j)}_k\right\}_{j=0:\jmax; \, k=0:2^j-1}$ generated by this algorithm as the \emph{Varimax Natural Graph Wavelet Packet} (VM-NGWP) dictionary.
+Hence, Steps~1 and 2 of the above basic algorithm truly generate the graph wavelet packet dictionary for an input graph signal.
+We refer to this graph wavelet packet dictionary $\left\{\Psi^{(j)}_k\right\}_{j=0:J; \, k=0:2^j-1}$ generated by this algorithm as the \emph{Varimax Natural Graph Wavelet Packet} (VM-NGWP) dictionary.
+One can run the \emph{best-basis algorithm} of Coifman-Wickerhauser~\cite{Coifman-Wickerhauser} on this dictionary to extract the ONB most suitable for a task at hand (e.g., an efficient graph signal approximation) once an appropriate cost function is specified (e.g., the $\ell^p$-norm minimization, $0 < p \leq 1$).
+Note also that it is easy to extract a graph Shannon wavelet basis from this dictionary by specifying the appropriate dual graph nodes, i.e., $\Psi^{(1)}_1, \Psi^{(2)}_1, \ldots, \Psi^{(J)}_1$, and the father wavelet vectors $\Psi^{(J)}_0$ where $J (\leq \jmax)$ is the user-specified deepest level of the hierarchical bipartition tree.
+We point out that the meaning of the level index $j$ in our NGWP dictionaries is different from that in the general graph wavelet frames \eqref{eq:wavelet-frame} discussed in Sect.~\ref{sec:graph-wavelet}: in our NGWP dictionaries, a smaller $j$ corresponds to a finer and more localized (in the primal graph domain) basis vector in $V^{\star(j)}_k$.

-Let us now demonstrate that our algorithm actually generates the classical \emph{Shannon} wavelet packets dictionary~\cite[Sec.~8.1.2]{MALLAT-BOOK3} when an input graph is the simple path $P_N$.
+Let us now demonstrate that our algorithm actually generates the classical \emph{Shannon} wavelet packets dictionary~\cite[Sect.~8.1.2]{MALLAT-BOOK3} when an input graph is the simple path $P_N$.

-Note that the varimax rotation algorithm does not necessarily sort the vectors as shown in Figure~\ref{fig:shannon512} because the minimization in Eq.~\eqref{eq:varimax} is the same modulo to any permutation of the columns and any sign flip of each column.
-In other words, to produce Figure~\ref{fig:shannon512}, we carefully applied sign flip to some of the columns, and sorted the whole columns so that each subfigure simply shows translations of the corresponding wavelet packet vectors.
+Note that the varimax rotation algorithm does not necessarily sort the vectors as shown in Fig.~\ref{fig:shannon512} because the minimization in Eq.~\eqref{eq:varimax} is the same modulo to any permutation of the columns and any sign flip of each column.
+In other words, to produce Fig.~\ref{fig:shannon512}, we carefully applied sign flip to some of the columns, and sorted the whole columns so that each subfigure simply shows translations of the corresponding wavelet packet vectors.